fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

-Implementing the k-NN algorithm using scikit-learn {.title style="clear: both"}
+Implementing the k-NN algorithm using scikit-learn
 --------------------------------------------------

 * * * * *